binary-tools

 export function read(

-Note that in version 1.x the end param for read and readTo is non-inclusive, so it must be set always as index + 1.
+Note that in versions 1.x and 2.x the end param for read and readTo is non-inclusive, so it must be set always as index + 1.
 For example, to read from array position 0 to position 7 you should read('u', buffer, 0, 8).

 Tools: